First-Year Student Application Information

 Our most competitive majors include the sciences and health sciences, especially Nursing, Occupational Therapy and our Doctor of Physical Therapy program (guaranteed seat).
 We strongly encourage applicants to apply Early Action (non-binding) for these programs.

-*if applicable; please see our SAT/ACT Optional Requirements.
+Please see our SAT/ACT Optional Admission webpage.